ronanchris/interactive-node-network/docs/guides/coach-michael-stolarz-guide.md

   * Older learning journal entries
   * Supplementary documentation

-## Novel AI Interaction Rules
+## Advanced AI Interaction Patterns

-I've developed some unique approaches to working with Cursor AI that might interest you as an educator.
-These rules help create a more intuitive development experience for non-developers:
+I've developed several sophisticated approaches to working with Cursor AI that might interest you as an educator.
+While some of these concepts exist in other systems, our implementation provides a more comprehensive and integrated approach, particularly in areas like context preservation and automated documentation maintenance.

+Here's what makes our implementation unique:

 ### 1. Educational Support Triggers
+What makes it sophisticated:
 - AI automatically offers explanations when encountering new technical concepts
 - Uses a simple y/n choice system for requesting detailed explanations
 - Breaks down complex topics into digestible options (y1, y2, y3 for different aspects)
 - Waits for user response before proceeding with technical details

 ### 2. Session Management Automation
+What makes it sophisticated:
 - AI proactively suggests starting new sessions to prevent memory issues
 - Automatically generates session summaries
 - Tracks decisions and learning opportunities